 Festivities in Champagne

 Nine of Champagne’s communes (Chavot-Courcourt, Chouilly, Cramant, Cumières, Épernay, Le Mesnil-sur-Oger, Moussy, Mutigny and Oger) will be joining forces with the wine producers and Champagne Houses to bring you a weekend filled with wine tastings, concerts, street entertainment, craft market stalls and guided tours of the wineries and vineyards.

 The Bright Light of the Avenue de Champagne

 Champagne houses and town houses line the most prestigious street in Épernay below which lie 110km of underground cellars (below which lie 110km of underground cellars) which has been classifi ed as a “Site Remarquable du Goût” since 1994 and a Unesco World Heritage Site since 2015.
 On 14, 15 and 16 December 2018, the Avenue de Champagne and Champagne Houses will be hosting a variety of activities including street entertainment, fashion shows, fireworks, light displays and champagne tastings.

-The Museum of Champagne and Regional Archaeology will be inaugurated in 2020 and gives visitors the opportunity to discover this internationally famous building and its collections.
+The Museum of Champagne and Regional Archaeology gives visitors the opportunity to discover this internationally famous building and its collections.
 Château Perrier is home to one of the largest French archaeology collections (80,000 exhibits from the Palaeolithic to the Middle Ages) and over 6,000 dedicated to the history of champagne.
 Visitors can also enjoy a new tour of the château and its beautiful grounds which have also been renovated.